 For roads of connector/collector class or above, structural design should be undertaken by mechanistic design methods.
+The curvature function is to be checked and submitted as part of design for Arterial Roads (GT4) with asphalt surfacing and is to meet the requirements in the NZTA guide to pavement evaluation and treatment design.

-For other roads, mechanistic or other industry standard chart based methods may be used.
+For other roads, mechanistic or empirical methods may be used.

-3.3.3.1 California bearing ratio design method for rigid and flexible pavements
+3.3.3.1 California Bearing Ratio Design Method for Rigid and Flexible Pavements